open-horizon/examples/edge/services/processtext/CreateService.md

 3. Set the values in `horizon/hzn.json` to your own values.

-4. Edit `processtext .sh` however you want.
+4. Edit `processtext.sh` however you want.
     - Note: This service is a shell script for brevity, but you can write your service in any language.

 5. Build the processtext docker image: